pratiksanyaja1998/jsonsheet.com/content/pages/blog/the-json-sheet-mobile-app-will-soon-be-available-in-the-app-store.md

 In a few days, the Json Sheet app will come to Apple it.

-### Let me tell you what is a json sheet
+### Let me tell you what is a json Sheet

-Json Sheet is Smart  Spreadsheet Management App
+Json Sheet is Smart  SpreadSheet Management App

-The easiest way to manage your sheets is from within the Json Sheet app.
+The easiest way to manage your Sheets is from within the Json Sheet app.

-### Json sheet  App Function
+### Json Sheet  App Function

- 1. Create Json sheet
+ 1. Create Json Sheet
  2. Create Multiple Sub Sheets
  3. Share Json Sheet and collaborate with others in the same
  4. Format cells, enter data, view charts, insert formulas, use find/replace, and more.
- 5. Share Jsonsheet files
+ 5. Share Json Sheet files

-So download Json Sheet shortly Available in App Store (IOS) and manage sheets easily from your
+So download Json Sheet shortly Available in App Store (IOS) and manage Sheets easily from your

 Reach us!</br>
 Instagram- <a href="https://www.instagram.com/jsonsheet/">https://www.instagram.com/jsonsheet/</a> </br>